I cringe a little when I read Facebook posts relating how our Constitution was designed to limit the federal government.

 Perhaps most importantly, Federalists warned that in time, the enumeration of certain rights implied the government could impair others, the innumerable unlisted rights.
 Now, the Ninth Amendment was supposed to address this problem.
 Unfortunately the modern Scotus regards itself, and not the voice of the people in their state constitutions, as the fount of rights.
 So, in this regard, the Federalists were spot-on.

 Also, federal courts weren’t expected to create rights; they were to protect them.
-Specifically, they were to protect our unenumerated Natural Rights, and when necessary, those civil and political rights declared by the people.
+They were to protect, when necessary, those civil and political rights declared by the people.

 I suppose Scotus isn’t alone in upending the relationship with our government.
 How many Americans still believe, as Madison wrote to Jefferson, “that the powers granted by the proposed Constitution are the gift of the people, and may be resumed by them when perverted to their oppression, and every power not granted thereby remains with the people at their will?”
 Very few.